-Effective May 4, 2020, Edgewood Park and Natural Preserve will reopen for hiking and equestrian use.
-Many trails will be one-way to help visitors practice safe, social distancing.
-Visitors will also be required to hike single file on narrow trails, keep six feet from others, not congregate with people who aren’t from their household, and carry face coverings.
-The main parking lot will be open, but restrooms, picnic areas and the Bill & Jean Lane Education Center remain closed until further notice.
+Edgewood Park and Natural Preserve is open for hiking and equestrian use.
+Please continue to practice safe social distancing.
+Visitors are required to hike single file on narrow trails, keep six feet from others, and carry face coverings.
+The restrooms near the picnic area are open, but the Bill & Jean Lane Education Center remains closed until further notice.

-The Clarkia Trail entrance and the Edgewood Trail entrance at the intersection of Edgewood and Cañada roads will be closed.
-Parking will be available at the main entrance only.
+The Clarkia Trail entrance and the Edgewood Trail entrance at the intersection of Edgewood and Cañada roads are now open.

 Edgewood County Park and Natural Preserve near Redwood City has miles of trails, shady picnic areas and some of the Bay Area’s most spectacular displays of spring wildflowers, native grasslands, and oak woodlands.
 Learn more about Edgewood Park.

 Open 8:00am every day of the year (including holidays).